mscofield0/sapper-typescript-tailwindcss-template/README.md

-<h1 align="center">🌐 Sapper with TypeScript, GraphQL and Tailwindcss project base</h1>
+<h1 align="center">🌐 Sapper with TypeScript and Tailwindcss project base</h1>

 ## ❓ What is this?

-This is a combination of the [Sapper Typescript-GraphQL template](https://github.com/babichjacob/sapper-typescript-graphql-template) and [Sapper Tailwindcss template](https://github.com/sarioglu/sapper-tailwindcss-template).
+This is a stripped down version of the [Sapper Typescript-GraphQL-Tailwindcss template](https://github.com/mscofield0/sapper-typescript-graphql-tailwindcss-template).

 If you're looking for something with much, much more bundled in, check out [Jacob Babich's opinionated project base](https://github.com/babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template).